DannyIbo/youtube-video-statistics/README.md

 # youtube-video-statistics
-Get YouTube video statistics for videos of a given channel Id as .json and/or pandas Data Frame and download afinal .xlsx file.
+Get YouTube video statistics for videos of a given channel Id.
+Statistics are containing views, likes, dislikes, duration and much more data.
+Final output is a .xlsx file.